-Marbella’s climate is another attraction for both foreigners and Spanish nationals holidaying on the Costa del Sol, as well as for those in search of property, its ideal Mediterranean climate with an average of 2900 hours of sunshine per year and an average temperature of 18 degrees have made it a top destination.
+Marbella’s climate is another attraction for both foreigners and Spanish nationals holidaying on the Costa del Sol, as well as for those in search of property.
+Its ideal Mediterranean climate provides an average of 2,900 hours of sunshine a year.

 Away from the tourist-orientated shops and restaurants is a far more tranquil and laidback side to Marbella, still typically and traditionally Spanish with narrow streets lined with orange trees – almost as if the modernisation that surrounds it bypassed this area.

 Golf in Marbella is another hugely popular attraction.
 In fact, Marbella has more golf courses than any other municipality in Spain: highlighted by clubs that have hosted international championships including the World Cup (Las Brisas), men’s and women’s Spanish Opens (Aloha, Guadalmina and La Quinta) and other European Tour events (Los Naranjos).
 There are golf courses to suit players of all levels, academies for beginners and children, and even a floodlit course opposite Puerto Banús (Bánus Executive Golf) for playing golf in the evening.